Bmi Doctors

 What is Acne?

-Acne is a skin condition that happens when hair follicles get clogged with oil and dead skin cells.
-This clogging can cause pimples, blackheads, whiteheads, or cysts to appear on the skin.
-Acne is most common on the face, forehead, chest, upper back, and shoulders.
+Acne occurs when hair follicles become clogged with oil and dead skin cells, leading to pimples, blackheads, whiteheads, or cysts.
+It commonly appears on the face, forehead, chest, upper back, and shoulders.

 Types of Acne